Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/docs/API-Publisher-Configuration.md

 `--lastChangeVersionProcessed` value and set the `--useChangeVersionPaging` flag to true.
 Another option, if you want to keep the `--useChangeVersionPaging` false is defining a name for the source and target, using the
 `--sourceName` and `--targetName` values.
 More information about all these values [below](API-Publisher-Configuration.md#api-connections).

+When performing a full publish (change window starting at version 1 or below), delete and key change processing are skipped by default.
+Use `--processDeletesAndKeyChangesOnFullPublish=true` if you need these operations to run during a full publish.

 ## Authorization Failure Handling